-Adding to the graph fairness literature on unsupervised learning tasks, \cite{kleindessner2019guarantees} study the constrained spectral clustering by incorporating the \textit{fairlets} idea~\cite{chierichetti2017fair} proposed on IID data into the graph non-IID data.
+Adding to the graph fairness literature on unsupervised learning tasks, \cite{kleindessner2019guarantees} studies the constrained spectral clustering by incorporating the \textit{fairlets} idea~\cite{chierichetti2017fair} proposed on I.I.D. data into the graph non-I.I.D. data.
 To this end, variants of both normalized and unnormalized constrained spectral clustering methods are developed to handle fair clustering on graph data.
 In contrast to the initial work of fairlets, this work does not guarantee a final fair clustering but seeks such a fair clustering if it exists.